 Minicucci came to Alaska Airlines from Air Canada, following 14 years with the Canadian Armed Forces, where he managed all aspects of military aircraft maintenance and participated in several key deployments, including the 1991 Persian Gulf War.

 Minicucci's first job with Air Canada involved coaching management teams on progressive leadership styles.
 He was later promoted to vice president of heavy maintenance and base manager of operations in Montreal, Calgary, Winnipeg and Vancouver, Canada.

 He holds bachelor's and master's degrees in mechanical engineering from the Royal Military College of Canada and also completed the Harvard Business School Advanced Management Program for senior executives.

 Chief Financial Officer and Executive Vice President, Finance of Alaska Air Group

 View hi-res image

-Brandon Pedersen is responsible for the finance, information technology and strategic planning organizations at Alaska Air Group.
+Brandon Pedersen is responsible for the finance and strategic planning organizations at Alaska Air Group.

 He came to Alaska Airlines in 2003 as staff vice president from the Seattle office of KPMG, one of the nation's largest public accounting firms.
 He was a partner at KPMG, as well as at the Seattle office of Arthur Andersen.
 Pedersen began his professional career with Andersen as a staff accountant.
 During a 12-year period there, he rose to partner and handled a diverse range of clients and projects.